BEFORE YOU GO...

 1. Secure Onboarding Procedure

 Ensuring a secure and trustworthy customer onboarding process is crucial for enterprises.
 The integrity of this process is vital as it can determine whether a customer poses a potential threat to the business or may become a victim of illicit activities.
-Video KYC plays a significant role in verifying the identity of customers, thereby preventing criminal acts and unauthorised resource utilisation.
+Video KYC plays a significant role in verifying the identity of customers, thereby preventing criminal acts and unauthorised resource utilization.
 In cases where there is an attempt at impersonation or submission of forged documents, the keen observation of an expert during a video call can help identify fraudulent activities.
 Consequently, the verification process detects such instances, halts the onboarding process, and reports unauthorised authentication.

 Video KYC services operate in real-time, providing valuable customer support during onboarding.
 The inherent and interactive nature of video interaction enhances reliability.
 Any weaknesses in customer identity verification could expose the business to risks.
 The entire verification procedure is completed swiftly and securely within minutes.
 Customer identity details are securely stored in the backend system for future reference and verification.
 By eliminating potential vulnerabilities, Video KYC ensures a transparent onboarding process that safeguards against fraudulent activities.